When Do I Need a Party Wall Agreement?

 When Do You Need a Party Wall Agreement?

 Planning building works in London?
-Certain projects that affect a shared wall, boundary, or nearby foundations require a Party Wall Agreement (also called a Party Wall Award) under the Party Wall etc. Act 1996.
+Certain projects that affect a shared wall, boundary, party structure or nearby foundations require a Party Wall Notice and either written neighbour consent or, where consent is not given, a Party Wall Award in London.
+Homeowners often call this a Party Wall Agreement.
 This guide explains when you legally need one, how the process works, and why using a chartered party wall surveyor in London helps avoid costly delays and disputes.

 What Is a Party Wall Agreement?